-Council also has an office at the Waihemo Service Centre, Palmerston: 54 Tiverton Street PO Box 17 Palmerston 9443 Phone: (03) 465 1106 Fax: (03) 465 1111 Email: waihemosc@waitaki.govt.nz
+54 Tiverton Street PO Box 17 Palmerston 9443 Phone: (03) 465 1106 Fax: (03) 465 1111

+Email: waihemosc@waitaki.govt.nz

-Contact information for all Elected Members in the Waitaki district (Mayor and Councillors, and Community Board members) is appended to this document (Appendix 1).
+Contact information for all Elected Members in the Waitaki district (Mayor and Councillors, and

 Official Information Requests

 Under the Local Government Official Information and Meetings Act 1987 (LGOIMA), any person may request information from Council.
 Any request for information is a request made under LGOIMA.
 You do not have to say you are making a request under LGOIMA.
 Once a request is made, Council must give you the information unless reason exists for withholding it.
 LGOIMA says that information may be withheld if release of the information would: